Isabel, Maya & May

 "At seventy, I do not feel old at all, not as much a survivor as a person still on her way.
 This is the best time of my life.
 I am more myself than I have ever been.
 There is less conflict. have less self-doubt to conquer.
 I am happier, more balanced, and more powerful.
 More able to use my powers.
 I am surer of what my life is all about."
 May Sarton

-You are in the driver's seat turning your writing wheel in the directions you desire.
+It's your turn to grab the writing wheel of your life.
 Along the way you will be ignited and inspired by the well-lived lives of Isabel Allende, Maya Angelou and May Sarton.
 They will be your guides on magical realism roads to travel, wondrous poetry passageways, and journal junctions to embrace.

 Dorothy Randall Gray